Costa Rica at the 2012 Summer Olympics

 Costa Rica competed at the 2012 Summer Olympics in London from 27 July to 12 August 2012.
-This was the nation's fourteenth appearance at the Olympics, excluding four occasions from its national debut in 1936.
+This was the nation's fourteenth appearance at the Olympics, having skipped four editions of the Summer Games since the nation's Olympic debut in 1936.

 Comité Olímpico de Costa Rica sent a total of 11 athletes to the Games, 8 men and 3 women, to compete in 6 sports.
 Three of its athletes made their second consecutive Olympic appearance, including marathon runner Gabriela Traña, who was also the nation's flag bearer at the opening ceremony.
-Costa Rica, however, failed to win a single Olympic medal for the third consecutive time.
+Costa Rica, however, failed to win any medal for the third consecutive Olympics.

 Athletics

 Costa Rican athletes have so far achieved qualifying standards in the following athletics events (up to a maximum of 3 athletes in each event at the 'A' Standard, and 1 at the 'B' Standard):